SamarthKapse/SamarthKapse/README.md

 - 🌱 I’m currently learning **Full Stack Development**

-- 💬 Ask me about
-As an MCA student with a strong foundation in JavaScript and MERN Stack development, I’m passionate about learning and building software solutions that create real impact.
+- As an MCA student with a strong foundation in JavaScript and MERN Stack development, I’m passionate about learning and building software solutions that create real impact.
 I work with technologies like MongoDB, Express.js, React, Node.js, MySQL, and JavaScript, and I enjoy collaborating with others while continuously improving my skills.
 I’m always eager to take on new challenges and grow as a full-stack developer.
 Let’s connect and learn together!

 - 📫 How to reach me **samarthkapse41@gmail.com**